ivanmir/compiler/README.md

 Use case for JavaCompiler - to provide the means to compile generated Java classes using custom JAR files as classpaths.

-This will only work under HCP, or Linux boxes, as it uses ":" as separator for classpath folders.
+This was designed to run on top of an HCP or Tomcat 8 Profile.
+Test it under your own for other platforms.

 Please upload the required libraries at WEB-INF/lib folder in order to compile.